-The APLL1 fractional N divider includes a 12-b integer portion (INT), a 40-b numerator portion (NUM), a fixed 40b denominator portion (DEN), and a sigma-delta modulator.
-The INT and NUM are programmable, while the denominator is fixed to 2^{40} for very high frequency resolution on the VCO1 clock.
-The total APLL1 N divider value is: N = INT + NUM / 2^{40} .
+The APLL1 fractional N divider includes a 12-b integer portion (INT), a 40-b numerator portion (NUM), a fixed 40-b or programmable 24-b denominator portion (DEN), and a sigma-delta modulator.
+The INT and NUM are programmable, while the denominator is fixed to 2^{40} or programmable from 1 to 2^{24} - 1 for the very high-frequency resolution on the VCO1 clock.
+The total APLL1 N divider value is: N = INT + NUM / DEN .
+Programmable denominator should be used in APLL mode only (DPLL powered down).

-In APLL free-run mode, the PFD frequency and total N divider for APLL1 determine the VCO1 frequency, which can be computed by ± 2 .
+In APLL free-run mode, the PFD frequency and total N divider for APLL1 determine the VCO1 frequency, which can be computed by $\stackrel{>}{ ightharpoonup}$ 2.